Things to do in Poznan, Poland for the First-Time Visitor!

 Talk about looking postcard-perfect!

-One of the most popular things to do in Poznan is to visit the Merchant Houses in the square.
+One of the most popular things to do in Poznan, Poland is to visit the Merchant Houses in the square to see colourful buildings with unique facades

 But that’s not all; right next to the Merchant Houses, you also have the Town Hall, which is yet another impressive building.
 The first time I saw it, I mistook it for a church.
 After all, it’s not every day you see a Town Hall complete with a steeple, towers, and painted figures from the Ancient World, but that’s Poznan for you – ready to impress at every turn.